vickyfto/movie-db-search/readme.md

 $ npm start
 ```

-On your Terminal, The app will automatically unit testing if you change any of the source files.
+On your Terminal, The app will automatically run unit testing if you change any of the source files.
 We used Jest for unit testing, [for further documentation](https://jestjs.io/docs/en/getting-started).

 ### Build